bcaffo/regmodsbook/manuscript/03_ols.md

 ![Image of the data, the fitted line and error bars.](images/galton4.png)

 ## Showing the OLS result
 If you would like to see a proof of why the ordinary least squares result works out to be the way that it is:
 [watch this video](https://www.youtube.com/watch?v=COVQX8WZVA8&index=8&list=PLpl-gQkQivXjqHAJd2t-J_One_fYE55tC).

-## Exercises